 You can also buy a home blood pressure monitor and measure your blood pressure yourself.
-To make sure your readings are accurate, follow the instructions carefully, and avoid tobacco, caffeine, stress and anxiety before measuring as these factors can cause your blood pressure to rise.
+To make sure your readings are accurate, follow the instructions carefully.
+Avoid tobacco, caffeine, stress, and anxiety before measuring, since these factors can cause your blood pressure to rise.

-Systolic blood pressure typically receives more attention, but in the study mentioned above, it was elevated diastolic blood pressure that was associated with higher miscarriage rates.
+Systolic blood pressure typically receives more attention.
+In the study mentioned above, however, it was elevated diastolic blood pressure that was associated with higher miscarriage rates.

 The American Heart Association considers a normal blood pressure reading as 120/80 mmHg or less.
 You can find a chart showing healthy and unhealthy blood pressure ranges here.

-If you measure your blood pressure yourself and get an unexpectedly high number, don’t be alarmed—it may be a one-off and nothing to worry about.
+If you measure your blood pressure yourself and get an unexpectedly high number, don’t be alarmed.
+It might well be a one-off and nothing to worry about.
 Try to calm down, and measure again at another time.